axelleferriere/axelleferriere.github.io/_pages/about.md

 ## Publications

-[The Heterogeneous Effects of Government Spending: It's All About Taxes](/files/HEFP_FN_20240301.pdf), with G. Navarro, _Review of Economic Studies_, forthcoming
+[The Heterogeneous Effects of Government Spending: It's All About Taxes](/files/HEFP_FN_20240301.pdf), with G. Navarro, _Review of Economic Studies_, Apr 2024

 [On the Optimal Design of Transfers and Income-Tax Progressivity](/files/FGNV_Draft_2022.10.pdf), with P. Grübener, G. Navarro and O. Vardishvili, _Journal of Political Economy Macroeconomics_, Jun 2023